huwzpf/University/README.md

-# This repository is an archive of some of the projects I made for computer science university course
+# This repository is an archive of some of the projects for computer science university course